torstenboettjer/sandbox/README.md

 gh repo clone hcops/home_manager
 ```

 The system configuration is stored in a file called ´flake.nix´, tools are defined in `home.nix`.

-#### Enable Flakes

 Flakes are still classified as experimental feature in NixOS.
 Enabling flakes requires to append the following line to `/etc/nix/nix.conf`:

 ```sh
 echo -e "experimental-features = nix-command flakes\ntrusted-users = root torsten" | sudo tee -a /etc/nix/nix.conf
 ```

-Run functional test
+The base setup can be tested running a nix shell program.

 ```sh
 nix run nixpkgs#hello
 ```

+The expected output is "Hello World".

 #### Select the home-manager channel